 Religious Education follows the Cheshire Agreed Syllabus and pupils ‘Encounter’ and ‘Respond’ to religion.

 In Year 7 students are introduced briefly to all the religions that they will study at Christleton and then they investigate in depth the History of Judaism and Judaism today, followed by the religion of Islam.

 In Year 8 they follow up on their visit to the gurdwara by learning about Sikhism, following which they focus on the life of Jesus.
 Year 9 students start with Hinduism and then investigate the existence of God, sexism, racism and beliefs and teachings across different religions.

 In KS3 students enjoy trips to a variety of places of worship including a synagogue, gurdwara, mosque.
 KS4 GCSE students will typically visit a local church and Chester Zoo.
-KS5 students go on a trip to Liverpool Crown Court to watch a trial as part of their work on Ethics and crime and punishment.

 The new GCSE course will be the AQA Specification A, with Christianity and Islam studied in Component 1 and Religious and Ethical studies covered in Component 2.